RahulRathod5181/Fashion-Road/README.md

 # Clone of Lime-Road.Com

-Limeroad is an Indian online marketplace, owned by A. M. Marketplaces Pvt Ltd. The company is based in Gurugram, Haryana.
-It is India's first women's social shopping website.
-It deals in clothing and accessories for women, men and kids.
+Fashion Road is a cloned website of Limeroad, it is E-Commerce platform.
+It focuses on clothing and accessories for women, men and kids.
+The portal allows its users to create their own look on a virtual scrapbook by using its products and also allows users to earn from the scrapbook they create.

 ![Fashion-Road](https://github.com/RahulRathod5181/finicky-scarecrow-1328/assets/112802532/3b932f1a-9798-4fb8-9ad1-69abc31db607)